[See my 14-company start-up portfolio…]

 You can watch my May 2014 commencement address in Kyrgyzstan to learn about the first 25 years of my life (embroidery, knitting, sewing, cooking, wood shop, metal shop, typing, drafting, offset press printing, journalism, constitutional law, computer programming, model rockets, various flunky jobs, etc.)

-Here is a short video interview with me from 2012 (my 30th college reunion) about some of my experiences at Northwestern University.
+Here is a short video interview from 2012 (my 30th college reunion) about some of my experiences at Northwestern University.

 A few of my road race times are here (I most enjoyed the 2010 New York Marathon).